kickingvegas/YmsCoreBluetooth/README.md

 # YmsCoreBluetooth

 A framework for building CoreBluetooth applications.
+Includes Deanna, an iOS application using YmsCoreBluetooth to communicate with a TI SensorTag.

 **THIS IS PRE-PRODUCTION CODE.
 IT IS NOT READY FOR DISTRIBUTION.**